Stop Dog From Digging Home Remedy. A Helpful & Useful Guide.

 This works better when you are training a dog to stop digging from the need for attention.
 You may distract your dog by throwing a tennis ball for him to get.
 This will automatically distract him from digging and onto the ball.
 However, you should be careful while using this method as he can take advantage of it.
 Once he notices you always give him attention and play with him when he is digging, he may develop a habit of doing it even more.

 If you have a dog who enjoys digging for whatever reason, teaching him a few commands will surely help.
 For instance, you may train him the ‘stop’ or ‘don’t’ commands.
 You apply the commands immediately you see him digging or about to.
 Once he understands that you are not pleased with his actions, he will change.
 This is quite a natural thing for dogs.
-They do not want or mean to upset their owner as they view you as the leader of their pack.
+They do not want or mean to upset their owners as they view you as the leader of their pack.

 You will, however, need to practice these commands often and more consistently for him to completely stop digging holes in the yard.